 NYT updates Kavanaugh 'bombshell' to note accuser doesn't recall alleged assault

-The New York Times suddenly made a major revision to a supposed bombshell piece late Sunday concerning a new allegation of sexual assault by Supreme Court Justice Brett Kavanaugh -- hours after virtually all 2020 Democratic presidential candidates had cited the original article as a reason to impeach Kavanaugh.
+The New York Times suddenly made a major revision to a supposed bombshell piece late Sunday concerning a resurfaced allegation of sexual assault by Supreme Court Justice Brett Kavanaugh -- hours after virtually all 2020 Democratic presidential candidates had cited the original article as a reason to impeach Kavanaugh.

-The update included the significant detail that several friends of the alleged victim said she told them she did not recall the supposed sexual assault in question at all.
+The update included the significant detail that several friends of the alleged victim said she did not recall the supposed sexual assault in question at all.
 The Times also stated for the first time that the alleged victim refused to be interviewed, and has made no comment about the episode.

-The only first-hand statement concerning the supposed attack in the original piece came from a Clinton-connected lawyer who claimed to have witnessed it.
+The only first-hand statement concerning the supposed attack in the original piece, which was published on Saturday, came from a Clinton-connected lawyer who claimed to have witnessed it.

-"Editors' Note: An earlier version of this article, which was adapted from a forthcoming book, did not include one element of the book's account regarding an assertion by a Yale classmate that friends of Brett Kavanaugh pushed his penis into the hand of a female student at a drunken dorm party," the Times wrote.

-The note continued: "The book reports that the female student declined to be interviewed and friends say that she does not recall the incident.
+The Times' revision says: "Editors' Note: An earlier version of this article, which was adapted from a forthcoming book, did not include one element of the book's account regarding an assertion by a Yale classmate that friends of Brett Kavanaugh pushed his penis into the hand of a female student at a drunken dorm party.
+The book reports that the female student declined to be interviewed and friends say that she does not recall the incident.
 That information has been added to the article."

+The update came only after The Federalist's Mollie Hemingway, who reviewed an advance copy of the book, first flagged the article's omission on Twitter -- prompting other commentators to press the issue.

-The paper did not immediately respond to an email from Fox News seeking comment.
+The Times did not immediately respond to an email from Fox News seeking comment.

-That explanation didn't sit well with conservative commentators, who unloaded a torrent of criticism on the left-leaning newspaper.
+The paper's editors' note, meanwhile, did little to stem a torrent of criticism late Sunday.

 "Should I be surprised at this point that the NYT would make such an unforgivable oversight?"

-"Should I be surprised at this point that the NYT would make such an unforgivable oversight?" asked RealClearInvestigation's Mark Hemingway.
+"Should I be surprised at this point that the NYT would make such an unforgivable oversight?" asked RealClearInvestigations' Mark Hemingway.

 Wrote the Washington Examiner's Jerry Dunleavy: "Crazy how the 'one element' that wasn’t included in the original article was the part where the alleged victim’s friends said she doesn’t remember it happening."